AhmedNourJamalElDin/ModularPlugin/README.md

 # Modular Plugin

-Some implementation of [my plugin generator](https://github.com/AhmedNourJamalElDin/my-plugin-generator) plugin.
+An implementation of [my plugin generator](https://github.com/AhmedNourJamalElDin/my-plugin-generator) plugin.

 This plugin helps you in: